EricBrown589/NCLab-Python-Capstone-Backend/README.md

 * Add testing
 * Retrieve more information about the cards from Scryfall for a more in-depth user experience
 * Reconfigure how the deleting of a card is handled
+* Adding a limitation to deck size
+* Adding an amount in deck to see how many of the same card is in the deck

 Long-Term Ideas:

 * Adding authentication and users
 * Deploying and hosting somewhere
 * Change DB connection handling, possibly with config file
+* Adding deck types (standard, commander)

 ## Known Issues / Limitations
 * DELETE /cards/delete/<card_id> only deletes cards when amount_owned=0.
 Cards with remaining copies cannot be deleted.